yenvih/eventregistration/README.md

-# eventregistration
+# HandsOn

-ECSE321 tutorial - EventRegistration Example
+ECSE321 tutorial example application - EventRegistration

+Project for the tutorials, updates are continuous.